snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 These were the requirements (at the time, and for planning ahead):

 ### Kids' independently get and put away
-* stepstool
+* stepstool :ladder:
-* their own backpacks
+* their own backpacks :school_satchel:
-* their own coats/hats/mittens
+* their own coats/hats/mittens :coat: :gloves: :scarf:
-* some food while helping in the kitchen
+* some food while helping in the kitchen :canned_food: :salt:

 ### Adults' (easy/fast) access requirements
 * get and put back
-  * coats/hats/mittens
+  * coats/hats/mittens :coat: :gloves: :scarf:
-  * cloth/plastic bags
+  * cloth/plastic bags :shopping:
-  * ingredients while cooking
+  * ingredients while cooking :rice: :peanuts:
-  * broom and dustpan for quick cleanup (IYKYK)
+  * broom and dustpan for quick cleanup (IYKYK) :broom:
-  * extra folding chairs for (sometimes spontaneous) guests
+  * extra folding chairs for (sometimes spontaneous) guests :chair:
 * know what food we have and what we are running low on
-* stash plastic packaging for eventual recycling
+* stash plastic packaging for eventual recycling :recycle:

 ### Additional storage requirements
 * backstock and overflow (bulk) food
-* oversized appliances and seldom-used cookware
+* oversized appliances and seldom-used cookware :electric_plug:
-* extra paper towels, sponges, trash bags
+* extra paper towels, sponges, trash bags :roll_of_paper: :sponge:

 *That's a long list!* Space planning and optimization takes real effort, but the payoff is totally worth it for improving the efficiency of everyday life.